garden-io/garden/README.md

 ## How Garden Works

 The Stack Graph is a key feature of Garden that enables efficient development, testing, and DevOps automation.
-It allows Garden to efficiently build and deploy projects, run automated tests, manage dependencies, version projects, and automate many aspects of the DevOps process.
+It allows Garden to efficiently build and deploy projects, run and cache tests, and automate the DevOps process.
 Without the Stack Graph, many of these functionalities that distinguish Garden from its competitors would not be possible or would be much less efficient.

 - **Efficient builds and deploys:** The Stack Graph allows Garden to determine which parts of your project have changed and need to be rebuilt or redeployed, avoiding unnecessary work and speeding up the development process.